Quasi-compact group schemes, Hopf sheaves, and their representations: Extensions of abelian varieties by affine group schemes

 \subsection{Group schemes and their actions}

+\ In this section we present some basic definitions and known results on quasi-compact group schemes.

-\begin{defn} A \emph{$\Bbbk$--monoid scheme} $M$ --- or \emph{monoid scheme over} $\Bbbk$ --- is a $\Bbbk$--scheme together with two $\Bbbk$--morphisms $m_M:M\times M\to M$ and $e_M:\Spec(\Bbbk)=\{1\} \to M$ (called the \emph{multiplication}, and the \emph{unit} respectively), satisfying the usual commutative diagrams (of associativity of $m_M$ and unitality of $e_M$).
-A \emph{$\Bbbk$--group scheme} $G$ --- or \emph{group scheme over} $\Bbbk$ --- is a $\Bbbk$--monoid scheme together with an \emph{inversion morphism} $\iota_G:G\to G$ (satisfying the corresponding commutative diagrams).
-If $G$ is a $\Bbbk$--scheme of finite type (resp.~geometrically reduced $\Bbbk$--scheme), we say that $G$ is an \emph{group scheme of finite type} (resp.~\emph{smooth scheme}).
-An \emph{abelian variety} is a smooth, connected, proper $\Bbbk$--group scheme of finite type --- an abelian variety is necessarily a commutative group.
+\begin{defn} (1) A \emph{$\Bbbk$--monoid scheme} $M$ --- or \emph{monoid scheme over} $\Bbbk$ --- is a $\Bbbk$--scheme together with two $\Bbbk$--morphisms $m_M:M\times M\to M$ and $e_M:\Spec(\Bbbk)=\{*\} \to M$ (called the \emph{multiplication}, and the \emph{unit} respectively), satisfying the usual commutative diagrams (of associativity of $m_M$ and unitality of $e_M$).

-Most of the time we abbreviate and omit the mention to the base field: a $\Bbbk$--scheme is called simply a scheme, etc. Also, when convenient or necessary, we interpret a group scheme $G$ as a representable functor $G:Sch^{{\rm op}}\to \it{Groups}$ --- if $T$ is a $\Bbbk$--scheme, then $G(T)$ together with $m(T),i_G(T),e_G(T)$ is the group of the $T$--points of the scheme $G$. \end{defn}

-\begin{rem} Traditionally, group schemes of finite type were called "algebraic groups" (cf.~\cite{kn:demgab, kn:waterhouse}), but nowadays this nomenclature does not have a unique connotation (e.g.~in \cite{kn:GIT} an algebraic group is a \emph{smooth} group scheme of finite type).
-In order to avoid confusion we prefer to use a more explicit, unambiguous, name. \end{rem}
+(2) A \emph{$\Bbbk$--group scheme} $G$ --- or \emph{group scheme over} $\Bbbk$ --- is a $\Bbbk$--monoid scheme together with an \emph{inversion morphism} $\iota_G:G\to G$ (defined over $\Bbbk$ and satisfying the corresponding commutative diagrams).

-\begin{defn} A \emph{morphism of monoid schemes} between $M$ and $M'$ is a morphism of $\Bbbk$--schemes $\varphi: M\to M' $ satisfying the usual commutative diagrams:
+(3) A \emph{morphism of monoid schemes} between $M$ and $M'$ is a morphism of $\Bbbk$--schemes $f: M\to M' $ satisfying the usual commutative diagrams:

-If both $M$ and $M'$ are group schemes, we say that $\varphi$ is a \emph{morphism of group schemes} (in this case, $\varphi\circ i_G=i_{G'}\circ \varphi$).
+If both $M$ and $M'$ are group schemes, we say that $f$ is a \emph{morphism of group schemes} (in this case, $f\smallcirc i_G=i_{G'}\smallcirc f$).

-An \emph{action of a $\Bbbk$--group scheme $G$ on a $\Bbbk$-scheme $X$} is a morphism of schemes $\varphi :G\times X\to X$, satisfying the usual commutative diagrams.
-In this situation the scheme $X$ is said to be a \emph{$G$--scheme}.